Robust Investment-Driven Insurance Pricing and Liquidity Management: Conclusion

 \section{Conclusion}

-This paper develops a dynamic equilibrium model of the insurance market that integrates insurers’ underwriting, investment, recapitalization, and dividend decisions under the joint influence of model uncertainty and financial frictions.
-By embedding robust control into a barrier-type liquidity management framework, the analysis demonstrates that model uncertainty can restore the existence of equilibrium that otherwise fails to hold when insurers have access to external financial investment opportunities.
-The resulting equilibrium generates liquidity-driven underwriting cycles and flight-to-quality dynamics consistent with empirical evidence in the literature.
+This paper develops a dynamic equilibrium model of the insurance market that integrates insurers' underwriting, investment, recapitalization, and dividend decisions under the joint influence of model uncertainty and financial frictions.
+By embedding robust control into a barrier-type liquidity management framework, the analysis characterizes a stationary Markovian candidate equilibrium in which insurance pricing, financial investment, and liquidity management are jointly determined by aggregate capacity.
+Model uncertainty acts as an informational friction on insurers' risk-taking behavior and helps regularize the finite-barrier verification system under economically reasonable parameterizations, although it does not guarantee equilibrium existence for all parameter values.
+The resulting equilibrium generates liquidity-driven underwriting cycles and flight-to-quality dynamics consistent with the insurance-market evidence discussed in the literature.

-Moreover, the model reveals that ambiguity aversion raises both the market-to-book ratio and the recapitalization boundary, preventing the market from falling into liquidity traps.
-Financial investment expands the range of aggregate capacity, thereby lengthening the duration of underwriting cycles.
-In addition, the equilibrium insurance price may turn negative when insurance gains and financial returns are positively correlated and tends to decline as the correlation increases, contrary to conventional intuition in models without ambiguity.
-Together, these findings offer a unified framework that links insurers’ robustness concerns, financial frictions, and market dynamics, providing new implications for robust pricing and liquidity management in the insurance industry.
+Moreover, the model shows that ambiguity concerns affect both insurers' market valuation and their capital-management boundaries.
+Financial investment expands the range of aggregate capacity and changes the dynamics of underwriting cycles.
+In addition, when underwriting surplus and financial returns are sufficiently negatively correlated, the investment hedge can reduce equilibrium loadings and may generate negative insurance prices in high-capacity states.
+This suggests that observed underwriting losses need not simply reflect pricing mistakes; they may also arise from an equilibrium investment-driven pricing mechanism.
+Together, these findings offer a unified framework linking insurers' robustness concerns, financial frictions, investment opportunities, and market dynamics, with implications for robust pricing and liquidity management in the insurance industry.